MhLiao/DB/README.md

 # DB
 A Pytoch implementation of "Real-time Scene Text Detection with Differentiable Binarization".
 [This paper](https://arxiv.org/abs/1911.08947) presents a real-time arbitrary-shape scene text detector, achieving the state-of-the-art performance on standard benchmarks.

 Code is preparing.
-The code is plan to be available before 2019/12/05.
+The code is planned to be available before 2019/12/05.

 ## Citing the related works